edgelevel/gitops-k8s/README.md

 ## Applications

 Applications in this repository are defined in the parent [applications](https://github.com/edgelevel/gitops-k8s/tree/master/applications/templates) chart folder.
-Applications are logically split into folders which represent Kubernete namespaces
+Applications are logically split into folders which represent Kubernetes namespaces

 ### kube-system namespace
 `kube-system` namespace is reserved for Kubernete system applications

 - `metrics server`
-    The metrics server is a Kubernetes cluster add on which extends the metrics api group.
+    The metrics server is a Kubernetes cluster add-on which extends the metrics api group.
     The metrics it collects enables the kubectl commands:
     ```
     kubectl top node